ksarkies/XBee-Acquisition/Development/XBee-node-test-pc/emulator-qt5/README.md

 --------------------------------------

 This is a POSIX system based test code for a XBee remote unit.
-Written in C but embedded in a wrapper that emulates the environment for the test code.
+Written in C but embedded in a QT/C++ wrapper which emulates the environment for the test code.
 It can be run with any adapter interface board that contains a USB-serial converter, or with a board having a serial interface plus an external USB-serial converter.

-Both a QT5 based emulator and an emulator based on libc are provided, the latter being command-line only, of course.
-It is intended for small headless machines running Linux such as the Raspberry Pi or BeagleBone.

 The purpose is to provide a PC Linux based testbed for emulating remote system firmware that is capable of communicating directly with an XBee over a serial